SIDDHESHUMESHSARANG/socrates/README.md

 - Latest data used by the ai-model

 ## Usage
-Run `app.py`, enter topic and slide count, and the `.pptx` file is generated.
+Run `python app.py`, enter topic and slide count, and the `.pptx` file is generated.

 Built using `python-pptx`